 Tips To Get Rid Of Blackheads On The Chin At Home

 A. Home Remedies To Get Rid Of Blackheads On The Chin

 You can easily get rid of the annoying blackheads on the chin by following some simple skin care tips.
 The idea is to keep your skin and pores clean to keep the blackheads from coming back.
 Here is how you can do that:

 1. Exfoliate Regularly

 Regular exfoliation removes dead skin cells from your chin, thus unclogging the pores.
 However, avoid over exfoliating as this may worsen the condition.
 Use gentle scrubs to exfoliate the area.

 2. Prep The Skin By Exposing It To Steam

 Before you start extracting the blackheads, prepare your skin.
-Put some warm water in a bowl and lean on it.
+Pour some warm water in a bowl and bend over it.
 Cover your head with a towel.
 This will open the pores and make extraction easier.
-You can add a few drops of tea tree oil in the water.
+You can add a few drops of tea tree oil to the water.